 - Put the bread pan (with ingredients) back into the bread machine, close the bread machine lid and then plug in the bread machine.

-- Enter the correct settings (1.5 lb, light color & basic bread) and press the “start” button.
+- Enter the correct settings (1.5 lb or 2 lb, light color & basic bread) and press the “start” button.

 - When the bread machine's first mixing cycle has stopped and before the second (& final) mixing cycle starts, you should add the dried cranberries & chopped walnuts.
 FYI – See your bread machine manual on when & how to add fruits & nuts when using your bread machine.
 Always follow the manufacturer instructions for your specific bread machine.